 Key terms:

-Botanical Press: A tool used to flatten and preserve plant specimens, such as leaves and flowers.
+Botanical Press: This tool is used to flatten and preserve plant specimens, such as leaves and flowers.
 It typically consists of two rigid plates that are tightened together with bolts, applying even pressure to the plant material.

-Preservation: The process of maintaining the condition of plant specimens over time.
+Preservation: This is the process of maintaining the condition of plant specimens over time.
 In the context of a botanical press, preservation involves drying and flattening plants to keep their shape and color for scientific study or artistic use.

 Demonstrate the basic functions of the chosen CAD software.
 Create a simple botanical press design in real-time, explaining each step clearly.
 Highlight how to design the top and bottom plates, as well as the holes for the bolts.
 Encourage students to ask questions and interact during the demonstration.

 Make a list of design ideas for your top plate.
-Consider text (typography, calligraphy, quotes, poetry, song lyrics) and graphics (botanical imagery, brand logos, etc.) If you’re designing your own plates from scratch, you can get creative with their outer shape; if you’re using our pre-supplied files, you will be working with a square with rounded corners.
+Consider text (typography, calligraphy, quotes, poetry, song lyrics) and graphics (botanical imagery, brand logos, etc.).

 Remember to design around the hole in each corner for the bolts that will hold your press together (or for the strips that will be covered by velcro straps).